 Pooch only needs little to no provocation to tear into this smaller then him “thang” which squeaks like a mouse or alike when chewing on it which startles him even more.

 And ah ya, a ‘lil fuzzy squeaky stuffed animal in the mouth of a Great Dane or Rottie really doesn’t last but a short time.

 Another reason might be boredom and access energy when there is nothing else to do as dogs are needing to be challenged and need to work~

 Work in the shape of daily walks once or twice to get the energy out or even interactive toys might be all the pooch is needing to get away from tearing things up!

 Nowadays there are an awesome variety of chewing toys and I mean, size- and material (strength) appropriate toys from extra tough cloth to durable hard rubber, with or without squeakies, treat releasing or edible.

-Check out your local pet store(s) and online, Amazon for instance has a great selection.
+Check out your local pet store(s) or online.
+Amazon for instance has a great selection or specialty sites like: